• broken image

 “When I translated this diary, it quickly grew on me, and then I was spellbound.
 I had never read anything like that; a powerful eyewitness account about the last days of WWII by a young German soldier who was then taken into captivity and had to suffer through many months of malnutrition, cold, fear, boredom, claustrophobia, and many other pains that tend to come along with a prisoner-of-war experience.
 It strongly reminded me of my father who went through a fairly similar destiny, though he hardly ever told us much about it.
 These memoirs continue to haunt me; and whenever I feel hungry or thirsty, I remember Fritz Häber who had to handle horrendous conditions as a prisoner of war.
 His diary takes us directly to the situation on the ground, and this time from a German perspective, the loser’s side.
 Anyone who would like to gain a balanced view of the life of German soldiers before and after the end of war ought to read his memoirs.”

-- Dr. Albrecht Classen, University Distinguished Professor, Grand Knight Commander of the Most Noble Order of the Three Lions (GKCL), Director of Undergraduate Studies, Dept. of German Studies, The University of Arizona
+- Dr. Albrecht Classen, University Distinguished Professor - Grand Knight Commanderof the Most Noble Order of the Three Lions (GKCL)/Grossritterkommandeur - Director of Outreach - Faculty Member of: Dept. of German Studies + Affiliate Faculty Member of Religious Studies, Judaic Studies, Institute for LGBT Studies, ALTA at the University of Arizona

 • Interview with Fritz Häber (Sample Stories)